retrogrand/brxbox/README.md

 # BRXBOX ⧉ A Design Model for Synthetic Cognition

-Snap together AI bricks, draw your Box as a graph, and see what kind of “little mind” you’ve actually built.
+Snap together AI bricks into BRXgraphs and observe what mind takes shape inside

 ---